Infusing model predictive control into meta-reinforcement learning for mobile robots in dynamic environments: Conclusion

-In this work, we proposed a novel combination of meta-RL and MPC with event-triggered switching between the two modules.
-Our method benefits from both of the complementary techniques in terms of learning performance, stability and computational efficiency.
-The results of our experiments demonstrate the superior performance of our algorithm compared to the two baseline methods.
+In this work, we proposed a novel combination of meta-RL and MPC with event-triggered probabilistic switching between the two modules.
+Our method benefits from both of these complementary techniques in terms of learning stability and computational efficiency.
+The results of our experiments demonstrate the superior performance of our algorithm compared to several baselines.

 The proposed method can be extended in several interesting ways.
-First, the latent context variable space may be expanded to accommodate the MPC module as well.
-Second, for adaption within a single trajectory, the latent context variable space can be frequently updated or its dynamics may be defined and identified.
+First, the latent context variable space may be expanded to also accommodate the MPC module.
+Second, the method can be generalized to handle partially observable environments.
 Third, a distributionally robust version of MPC can be adopted to address learning errors.